 Consultant shall develop each alternative to concept level design sufficient to establish horizontal construction limits, order of magnitude estimates and identify major construction activities.
 Each alternative shall have a horizontal alignment developed that meets appropriate design standards.
 Consultant shall prepare a drawing stamped "preliminary" for each alternative.
 The drawing shall utilize available aerial imagery and GIS boundary and environmental data.
 Geometric design elements that do not meet design standards shall be identified as needing a design exception.
-Consultant shall analyze each alternative.
+Consultant shall analyze each alternative and determine the potential benefits and impacts associated with construction of the proposed alternative.
 Potential benefits and impacts to be considered include, but are not limited to, right-of-way, safety, utilities, construction costs, permitting and environmental Impacts.